Children’s Services At WRC

-The Family Advocate meets individually and in groups with the children (dependent upon the age range in shelter at the time) to provide age-appropriate safety planning, healthy communication, and provide a safe space for the children to talk about the other parent/guardian.
+The Family Advocate meets individually and in groups with the children (dependent upon the age range in shelter at the time) to provide age-appropriate safety planning, healthy communication, and provide a safe space for the children to talk about the other parent/guardian with the permission of the parent/guardian.

 The Family Advocate and shelter staff provide activities for the children while they are in shelter such as arts and crafts, outdoor games and specific activities based on a child’s interest.